What is Pulmonary Hypertension? My lungs don’t really work the way they need to, so my heart picks up the slack.

 6. Why have a never heard of this?

 Pulmonary Hypertension is ignored because it is complicated.
-It’s an ugly, complicated monster that exists sometimes within the DNA of people, and its ridiculous to figure out.
+It’s an ugly, hard to understand monster that exists sometimes within the DNA of people, and its ridiculous to figure out.
 There used to be no research, no resources, and within almost twenty years we’ve seen actual treatments, specialists, support groups and awareness.
 Awareness is hard because it’s not as simple as saying, “I have cancer.”
 Cancer is awful, and not simple at all to those patients, but when they say they have it the public automatically understands.
 When you say “I have Pulmonary Hypertension” people think we just have high blood pressure.
 They don’t want to hear anything else because its complicated, time-consuming, and hard to wrap your mind around.
 Therefore, getting support, and awareness is a challenge.
-I bet if they saw the kids that just received lung transplants that are still in the hospital, or the amount of people in just one year PH has killed then they might give their time; this world is a mess.
+I bet if they saw the kids that just received lung transplants that are still in the hospital, or the amount of people in just one year PH has killed then they might give their time.
+Unfortunely with current events in America with healthcare and government – American’s are overwhelmed with bad news and go fund me accounts.

 7. Is it serious?